JingtaoWang22/cellar_docs/_posts/2021-7-14-clustering.md

     the genes which are common in both the active and the reference dataset.
     If you get bad results, make sure the two datasets use the same format for the gene names.
 Label transfer typically takes a few minutes to finish.

+  * "Cell ID Based" label transfer is used to transfer labels from one dataset to the other by matching cell barcodes among the two.
+This can be useful for example in SNARE-seq datasets where both the expression levels and chromatin accessibility are profiled for the same cells.

   * <span class="pn">PN<span class="tooltip">Note to Programmers</span></span>
     Updates the `adata.obs['labels']` key.